 Topics: Environment, Land Use, Spatial Analysis & Modeling

-Keywords: Great Plains, MODIS, time series, Phenology, NDVI, EVI, grasslands
+Keywords: Great Plains, MODIS, time series, Phenology, NDVI, grasslands

 Session Type: Paper